black-desk/fcitx5-ui.nvim/README.md

 ## Use

-`require'fcitx5-ui'.activate()` to activate first input method, this will bring you to insert mode.
+`require'fcitx5-ui'.activate()` to activate first input method, then you can use `:startinsert` to enter insert mode.

 `require'fcitx5-ui'.deactivate()` to deactivate input method.